W6EC 261 / EU Regulation

 All routes

 Under Wallentin-Hermann (C-549/07), technical issues inherent to the normal operation of the aircraft are NOT extraordinary circumstances.
-Wizz Air's reliance on this defence is frequently challengeable.
+Wizz Air's reliance on this defence can be challenged.

 03Highest-Disruption Routes

-Routes where Wizz Air passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Wizz Air passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-WAW → LTN (Warsaw–London Luton)15% delay rate, peak summer
+WAW → LTN (Warsaw–London Luton)Frequently disrupted, peak summer

 04How We Handle Your Claim